 Find your colour scheme's starting point

-While some homeowners like to create an interior scheme from scratch, architectural features and prized collections are often the starting point for owners of period homes, and collectors of antiques and vintage.
+While some homeowners like to create an interior scheme from scratch, architectural features and prized collections are often the starting point for owners of period homes, and collectors of antiques and vintage items.
 But using a single bold colour throughout can be overpowering.
-Instead, those passionate about the past are increasingly opting to use a variety of versatile neutral, tonal shades, such as whites, creams, greys and taupes, to keep their homes bright and create a clean backdrop to allow displays and features to stand out.
+Instead, those passionate about the past are increasingly opting to use a variety of versatile neutral and tonal shades, such as whites, creams, greys and taupes, to keep their homes bright and create a clean backdrop to allow displays and features to stand out.

-Do you want your home to look authentic – or contemporary?
+Do you want your home to look authentic?

 ‘When choosing colours for a period home, think about the look that you wish to achieve.
 For an authentic scheme, research the style of the time.
 For instance, Victorians often teamed rich or muted olive greens with big pattern, such as flocks and damasks.
 Alternatively, bring the look up to date by mixing authentic period colours with contemporary furniture and accessories,’ says Stephen Percy-Robb, managing director of Craig & Rose.

 Whether you prefer neutral or bright, there’s a wide choice of paints, from those replicating historic shades and ingredients, to modern-day formulas, on-trend hues and colour-matching solutions – all now containing low or virtually no VOCs (solvents released into the air as paint dries), thanks to EU legislation.